General Education Requirements for Baccalaureate and Associate Degrees – 503.3

 General Education

 The UA Little Rock Core Curriculum is 35 semester credits.
-These 35 credits will be divided in the following way: 21 credits in the Standard Core and 14 credits in the College Cores.
-The Standard and College cores together satisfy the Arkansas State Minimum Core.
-Some colleges, departments, or programs may have additional requirements.
+The UA Little Rock Core Curriculum satisfies the Arkansas State Minimum Core.
+Some colleges, departments or programs may have additional requirements.

-The UA Little Rock Standard Core is intended to make available to students an introduction to the richness of human thought and creativity that find expression in the areas of the liberal arts, humanities, and social sciences.
-Additionally, the Standard Core serves as the starting point for students to achieve the UA Little Rock Educational Goals while providing a maximum of transferable credits among colleges to allow students to explore a variety of disciplines before selecting a major.
+The UA Little Rock Core is intended to make available to students an introduction to the richness of human thought and creativity that find expression in the areas of the liberal arts, humanities, and social sciences.
+Additionally, the Core serves as the starting point for students to achieve the UA Little Rock Educational Goals while providing a maximum of transferable credits among colleges to allow students to explore a variety of disciplines before selecting a major.
+The Core consists of 6 hours of Communication – Written, 3 hours of Fine Arts, 3 hours of Flex, 3 hours of History of Civilization, 3 hours of Humanities, 3 hours of Mathematics, 8 hours of Science, 3 hours of Social Sciences, and 3 hours of U. S. Traditions.

 Communication – Written (6 hours)